shivaram19/readMe/READme.md

 - Create, read, update, and delete todos
 - Protected routes
 - Database persistence with PostgreSQL
-- Type-safe with TypeScript (Frontend)
+- React with javascript (Frontend)

 ## Tech Stack

 ### Frontend
-- React with TypeScript
+- React with javascript
 - React Router DOM for routing
 - Axios for API requests
 - Vite as build tool